Modi, Shah can go anywhere but will eventually be caught for indulging in 'vote chori': Rahul | Politics

 Gandhi asserted that the INDIA bloc will "100 per cent form government in Bihar" if the people come together and stop "vote theft".

+Speaking in the 'Seemanchal' region of Bihar, which has a substantial population of Muslims, Gandhi said the BJP and RSS have been pursuing a "divisive agenda", with the objective of "deflecting attention from vote theft".

+"I have been fighting against their divisive agenda for some time.
+Modi and the BJP-RSS are full of divisiveness and hatred.
+I, on the other hand, have love mixed in the blood that flows in my veins," he said.

 "Modi and Shah are scared of the people's voice.
 They have betrayed the soul of India.
-They are bound to be caught," the Rae Bareli MP said.
+They are bound to be caught," the Rae Bareli MP asserted.

 The Congress leader also blamed economic policies of the PM, and his ally Nitish Kumar, the Chief Minister of Bihar, for the "dismal" state of employment generation in the state.